 Where are they now – Sam Rowe (SPC 1995-98)

-The College recently reconnected with Sam Rowe (SPC 1995-98), pictured here with wife Elise, at their new Hydrant Food Hall in Ballarat’s CBD.
-It's great to see Sam has collaborated with and employs numerous other Old Boys in the new business.
+The College recently reconnected with Sam Rowe (SPC 1995-98), at their Hydrant Food Hall in Ballarat’s CBD.
+It’s great to see Sam has collaborated with and employs numerous other Old Boys in the new business.

 Where has life taken you since leaving SPC?